mich598/PatternAnalysis-2025/recognition/TimeGAN_LOB_AMZN_10_47480063/README.md

 * **real_label_smooth** : label smoothing for real labels (improves stability)
 ## Training Process
 ### Before Training
 Min-max normalisation was utilised to transform data during preprocessing.
 Min-max normalisation rescales the data such that all features lie between 0 and 1.
-This helps models train faster and prevent large scale data (higher bid/ask prices) from dominating smaller scale such as lower ask/bid prices which reduces skewness and bias in learning.
+This helps models train faster and prevent large scale data (higher bid/ask prices) from dominating smaller scale such as lower ask/bid prices which reduces skewness and bias in learning.This ensures that each feature contributes proportionally to the model's learning process (datacamp, 2024).

 $$
 x'=\frac{x-x_{min}}{x_{max}-x_{min}}